gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 ## Build Instructions

+Through the sections below, we aim to provide a simplified build guide for compiling a standalone SVT-AV1-PSY binary in the form of `SvtAv1EncApp`.
+Instructions are provided for Windows, Linux, & macOS.
+Please note that these instructions are *just* for procuring a standalone binary; since many of our users are evaluating the standalone binary's performance or using SVT-AV1-PSY in chunked encoding workflows which utilize the standalone binary, we have not included instructions for building the SVT-AV1-PSY plugin for FFmpeg or other needs not affiliated with the standalone binary in this section.

+If you are encountering issues with the processes we've documented or you are aware that you have unique needs that are not covered here (such as building FFmpeg with SVT-AV1-PSY), please refer to the more verbose [SVT-AV1 Build Guide](Build-Guide.md) that we have carried over from the mainline SVT-AV1 project.

 ### Linux & macOS

 On Linux & macOS, you can choose to build SVT-AV1-PSY using the provided Bash script or manually with the CMake build system.
-Both methods for building the SVT-AV1-PSY standalone binary are detailed below.
+Both methods for building SVT-AV1-PSY's `SvtAv1EncApp` standalone binary are detailed below.

 #### Bash Script

 This is the recommended method, as it conveniently runs CMake under the hood and provides generally adequate flexibility.
 If you just wish to build a working, optimized binary, the bash script is likely the best option for you.

+0. Ensure you have the necessary dependencies for this process, which may include:
+    - Git
+    - CMake 3.23 or newer
+    - Yasm 1.2.0 or newer
+    - GCC or Clang (preferably Clang)
+    - A POSIX-compliant shell (Bash, Zsh, etc.)

 1. Clone the repository & enter the Linux build directory: